Titagarh Assembly constituency

 Titagarh Assembly constituency was an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.

 Overview

-As a consequence of the orders of the Delimitation Commission, while Barrackpore Assembly constituency comes into existence in 2011, Titagarh Assembly constituency ceases to exist from the same year.
+As a consequence of the orders of the Delimitation Commission, while Barrackpur Assembly constituency comes into existence in 2011, Titagarh Assembly constituency ceases to exist from the same year.

 Titagarh Assembly constituency was part of 15.
 Barrackpore (Lok Sabha constituency).